 5 Tips to avoid student loan default

-Stuavoid student loan defaultdent loans have become one of the most common forms of debt.
+avoid student loan defaultStudent loans have become one of the most common forms of debt.

-According to an advocacy group, the Project on Student Debt College, 10% of college students graduated with $40,000 or more in student loan debt for the year 2008.
+According to an advocacy group, the Project on Student Debt College, two-thirds of college seniors who graduated in 2011 had student loan debt, with an average of $26,600 per borrower.
+Meanwhile, unemployment for young college graduates remained high at 8.8 percent in 2011.

 Default on student loans is on the rise and bankruptcy is not an option for most graduates with student loans.